Another danger for kids in the age of COVID: Failing grades

 In the Jefferson County Public Schools district in Kentucky, where some in-person learning resumed this month for the first time since March 2020, about 63% of the 96,000 students are on a free or reduced-price lunch program.
 The number of failing grades, or “unsatisfactories,” as the district labels them, more than doubled in the first half of this school year compared to the first half of last.

-Lorraine opted to teach Liliana herself this semester, creating a GoFundMe page to raise money for school supplies.
+Lorraine opted to teach Lilliana herself this semester, creating a GoFundMe page to raise money for school supplies.

 “I want to send her back in person, but I want her to be on the level that she’s supposed to be on,” Anderson said.
 “I don’t want them to open up schools and then throw her back into the second grade.”